-Planning consists of \$22,130 worth of planning fees to provide future value for land owned in the Galisteo Basin which is part of SFCT's Conservation Homestead program.
+Planning consists of \$22,130 worth of planning fees to provide future value for land owned in the Galisteo Basin which is part of SFCT's Galisteo Property program.

-Depreciation and amortization expense was \$1,475 and \$1,399 for the years ended December 31, 2022 and 2021, respectively.
+Depreciation and amortization expense was \$1,475 for the years ended December 31, 2023 and 2022.